U.S. official says he was ousted for urging caution on Trump-touted coronavirus drug

 After Reuters reported on that pattern, the U.S. Centers for Disease Control and Prevention removed from its website highly unusual guidance informing doctors on how to prescribe the drugs.

-Reporting by Jan Wolfe; Editing by Howard Goller
+Reporting by Jan Wolfe; Additional Reporting by Jeff Mason and Alexandra Alper; Editing by Howard Goller, Richard Chang and Gerry Doyle